 The map below shows tracts in Manhattan that meet any of the Thresholds.

-The map on the left shows the High Unemployment Threshold Tracts and the map on the right shows the High Poverty and 80% AMI Threshold Tracts.
+High Unemployment

+NMTC (High Poverty/80% AMI)

 Brown (orange) tracts depict High Unemployment Threshold Tracts.
 Red and yellow tracts depict High Poverty and/or 80% AMI Threshold Tracts.

-Note: the long rectangular tract towards the center of each map depicts Central Park.
+Note: The long rectangular tract towards the center of each map depicts Central Park.
+The tract meets the High Unemployment Threshold, but not either of the NMTC Thresholds.